 Head Coach Paul Davenport

-Davenport begins his third season as the head coach of the Hill College men's and women's soccer programs.
+Davenport begins his fifth season as the head coach of the Hill College men's and women's soccer programs.

-Since joining the Hill College Soccer program in 2011, Davenport has started to lead the way in the new era of soccer success.
-In year two, both teams enjoyed their best seasons ever with the men securing their first winning season in program history, and the women achieving their best record ever.
+Since joining the Hill College Soccer program in 2011, Davenport has started to establish Hill Soccer as a regional and nationally respected program.
+This past year the soccer men and women made a history by sweeping the Region 5 Championships.
+It was the first time for the men to win the Region and the women’s second time since 2008.
+The men also went on to win the Plains District Championship and qualified for the NJCAA National Championships, where they went undefeated and finished 5th in the Nation.
+In 2014 the men achieved their best record in school history with a signature win over the #2 ranked team in the nation and finished in the top National Polls.
+In 2012 the men secured their first winning season in program history, and the women achieved their best record ever.
 During that season, the women also achieved school records for the following: most goals scored and fewest goals allowed.
-This past year, the winning traditions continued with the men achieving back to back winning seasons and also posted their best record in school history, while beating a nationally ranked opponent for the second year in a row.
+In 2013, the winning traditions continued with the men achieving back to back winning seasons and also posted their best record in school history, while beating a nationally ranked opponent for the second year in a row.
 The women achieved back to back trips to the regional finals and posted back to back winning seasons.

 Davenport’s collegiate coaching experience began at TCU where he served as Director of Operations for the women’s soccer team between 2008-10.
 In 2011, he was named assistant coach at TCU before taking the job at Hill College.
 He was able to learn under Mountain West Conference Coach of the Year Dan Abdalla and also now current head coach, Mark Plakorus, of the University of Montana.